mreza0100/shortly/internal/adapters/http/README.md

 # HTTP Driving Adapter.

-## http is a driving adapter which CMD package depends on.
+## HTTP is a driving adapter which CMD package depends on.